Skip to content

 Why it matters

 Cloudflare has been running Pages and Workers as two adjacent products since 2021.
-They share infrastructure but had different DX, different CLI workflows (wrangler pages deploy vs wrangler deploy), different settings dashboards, and just enough conceptual overlap to confuse anyone who hadn’t already learned the distinction.
+They share infrastructure but had different DX, different CLI workflows (wrangler pages deploy vs wrangler deploy), different settings dashboards, and just enough conceptual overlap to confuse anyone who had not already learned the distinction.

 Officially, Pages is not deprecated.
 Cloudflare has been careful with that messaging.
 Unofficially, Workers is now the recommended path for new projects, and the migration guide for existing Pages projects is published as part of the announcement.